Gregory P. Burger, Pharm.D., CPPS, FASHP, NREMT

 Sarah S. Stephens, Pharm.D., BCPS, CPPS

-Stephens earned her Pharm.D. from the University of Wyoming School of Pharmacy and completed PGY1 and PGY2 residencies in drug information at the University of Utah Health.
+Stephens earned her Pharm.D. from the University of Wyoming School of Pharmacy and completed PGY1 and PGY2 (Drug Information) residency at University of Utah Health.
 Stephens’ most notable ASHP involvement started during her time in Utah, where she served as both Treasurer and President of the Utah Society of Health-System Pharmacists.
 During this time, she also represented Utah as a delegate at the ASHP House of Delegates.
-Stephens has served as Vice Chair and Chair of the Section of Inpatient Care Practitioners Advisory Group on Medication Safety.
+Stephens has also served as Vice Chair and Chair of the Section of Inpatient Care Practitioners Advisory Group on Medication Safety.

 Allison R. King, Pharm.D.

 Allison King is an Investigational Drug Pharmacist and PGY1 Residency Coordinator at Children’s Mercy Hospital in Kansas City, Mo.
 Previously, she served as Assistant Professor of Pharmacy Practice at the University of Kansas School of Pharmacy and practiced in the school’s Drug Information Center.
 King earned her Pharm.D. from the University of Missouri-Kansas City and completed an ASHP-accredited drug information residency at the University of Kansas Hospital.
 King is an active member of ASHP.
 She has served on the Section of Inpatient Care Practitioners Advisory Group on Pharmacy Practice Experiences for five years with leadership roles as Vice Chair and Chair.
 Additional ASHP service includes the New Practitioners Forum Professional Practice Advisory Group; PGY1 Residency Accreditation Practitioner Surveyor; editorial reviewer for multiple publications; and multicycle CV and poster reviewer.
 She has also held leadership roles on the Executive Boards for state and local ASHP affiliate chapters.